-Most of the medical profession (and therefore the public) is of the opinion that it is an incurable condition and a life sentence of pain.
-Often, when people do get better, against all odds, they may be ostracized by the online fibromyalgia community or local support groups as not having had “real” fibromyalgia in the first place, since recovery is clearly not supposed to be possible.
+Most of the medical profession (and therefore the public) believe that it is an incurable condition and a life sentence of pain.
+Often, when people do get better, against all odds, they may be ostracized by the online fibromyalgia community or local support groups as not having had “real” fibromyalgia in the first place, since recovery is not believed to be possible.

 Fibromyalgia patients themselves often do not fully understand all the symptoms that may be associated with their condition.
 Knee replacements, anyone?
 Shoulder problems?
 Can’t stand the noise of a baby crying?
 Yes.
 It may all be related.

 Of course, once again, the symptoms of fibromyalgia make this condition extremely puzzling and tricky to treat.
 Let’s look at the reasons that may cause your symptoms to appear mysterious.
 Has the electricity to your house ever shut off?
 Did you happen to notice that it affected several appliances?
 You couldn’t dry your hair with a hairdryer.
 You couldn’t use the microwave oven.
 All the lights were off.
 Did you run around like a mad person, trying to fix each appliance?
 No!
 That would be ludicrous and a giant waste of time.
 Clearly, it was a power problem.
 You knew that once the power kicked back in, everything would most likely work again.